-- · Avoid sharp corners and deep recesses. - Use large pattern numerals and generous radii to facilitate abrasive cleaning. - Specify uniform wall sections.
-Non-uniform wall thickness in certain casting designs may lead to distortion and/or cracking. - Cracking results from stress developed as the temperature of the casting is increased during galvanizing.
-Uniform wall sections and a balanced design lowers stress.
+- Avoid sharp corners and deep recesses. - Use large pattern numerals and generous radii to facilitate abrasive cleaning. - ◊ Specify uniform wall sections.
+Non-uniform wall thickness may lead to distortion and/or cracking. - Cracking results from stress developed as the temperature of the casting is increased during galvanizing.
+Uniform wall sections and a balanced design lowers residual stress.